 As much as massage has become part of the mainstream, there are still many consumers who shy away from experience -- no matter how much their aching muscles and joints would benefit from the experience.
 Chair massage is a good way to introduce potential clients to your practice.
 From a client’s perspective, chair massage requires no disrobing – something that makes many first time clients uneasy – and it takes little time and expense compared to an hour-long session.
 As part of your practice, chair massage opens up new channels of opportunity at events, community fairs, and trade shows and among companies looking to provide their employees with more benefits and help alleviate stress.

 If chair massage sounds like a way to expand your massage business, here are some things to keep in mind:

 You have lots of options when it comes to marketing your chair massage services.
-Explore events taking place in your community through your city’s websites as well as the local chamber of commerce.
+Explore events taking place in your community through your city’s websites and the local chamber of commerce.
 If you support a local charity, find out if you can add your chair massage to one of their events and offer to donate a portion of your fees.

-When it comes to corporations, consider a direct mail or email marketing to the HR departments of companies in your area.
+When it comes to corporations, consider direct mail or email marketing to companies' HR departments in your area.
 Ones with wellness programs are good candidates.
 You’ll also want to network with your own personal and professional contacts.
 Current clients may be able to introduce your chair massage services to companies they work for.
-Also leverage your social media channels for outreach.
-Let your followers knows you’ve added chair massage to your offering and point them to your new site.
+Also, leverage your social media channels for outreach.
+Let your followers know you’ve added chair massage to your offering and point them to your new site.

 If you’re already offering chair massage, do you have any other tips to share?